TheLonelyGhost/tutsplusdownloader/README.md

 1. Login using supplied credentials and verify logged-in status.
 2. Download ZIP of ebook(s) to a directory named after the ebook.

 **WARNING!** It is explicitly against TutsPlus terms of service to use scripts to access their website.
-Since this module is strictly intended for academic purposes, I am not responsible for any actions resulting from actual use of this module or any derivation of it.
+Since this module is strictly intended for academic purposes, The user takes all responsibility for any actions resulting from actual use of this module or any derivation of it.